datavisyn/app_template/README.md

 ### Development

 The application has many package.json scripts available, with one of them being `yarn start`.
-This will start the webpack dev-server.
+This will start the dev-server.

 ### Linting